jhvarandas/heremaps-webcomp-dommarkers/README.md

 When that happens, adding a DomMarker will make the app break because it can't find the "way" to the shadow dom where the map is.

-It works with the standard Here Marker because it all happens inside the canvas element.
+It works with the standard Here Marker because it all happens inside the `canvas` element.

+## Requirements
 We require DOM Markers to enrich user experience.

 ## Weird stuff / X-Files material